dburr/linux-ibeacon/README.md

 linux-ibeacon
 =============

-This is a Python script that creates an Apple® [iBeacon®][IBEACON]-compatible Bluetooth LE beacon using a computer running Linux and a Bluetooth LE adapter.
+This is a Python script that creates an Apple® [iBeacon®][IBEACON]-compatible [Bluetooth LE beacon][BTBEACONS] using a computer running Linux and a Bluetooth LE adapter.

 What You Need
 -------------